 • Cloud services providers handle infrastructure- and upgrades-related costs.
 Upgrades happen seamlessly over a weekend or during off-business hours

-• Subscribers have the flexibility to start, end or modify subscriptions according to their needs - Security breaches and integration
+• Subscribers of the cloud have the flexibility to start, end or modify subscriptions according to their needs compared to on-premises solutions

 a.
 Traditional on-premises software:

-• Close proximity of servers compromises on-premise systems' security
+• Close proximity of servers’ compromises on-premises security

-• Legacy data centers are threatened because of outdated security measures and software, leaving entire systems open to attacks
+• Legacy data centers are threatened because of outdated security measures and software, leaving on-premises software open to attacks

 • Integration is complicated, laborious and requires meeting many parameters-based criteria to obtain accurate results